octo-technology/tezos-academy/src/Chapters/ChapterStrings/course.md

 # Chapter 5 : Strings

-<dialog character="mechanics">When you powered the ship, the engines exploded...
-Seems like someone sabotaged it!
-We'll find out later.
-For now, you need to replace the part.</dialog>
+<dialog character="mechanics">Red alert captain!
+When you powered the ship, the engines exploded...
+Seems like someone sabotaged the igniter!
+We should find out later.
+For now, you need to replace the damaged part.</dialog>

 Strings are defined using the built-in string type as follows: